danielmart222/configure-ad/README.md

 ---------

-- Type Run in the search bar -> Type the command wf.msc -> click on windows defender firewall properties -> turnoff the firwall state on domain profile, Private profile, and Public Profile -> click on apply and ok
+- Type Run in the search bar -> Type the command wf.msc -> click on windows defender firewall properties -> turnoff the firewall state on domain profile, Private profile, and Public Profile -> click on apply and ok

 ----------